Water scarcity: Renewable freshwater resources

 It is also possible to measure water scarcity by looking at renewable freshwater.
 Experts use it when evaluating water scarcity.
 This metric can describe the total available water resources each country contains.
-This total available water resource gives an idea of whether a country tend to experience physical water scarcity.
+This total available water resource gives an idea of whether a country tends to experience physical water scarcity.
 This metric has a drawback because it is an average.
 Precipitation delivers water unevenly across the planet each year.
 So annual renewable water resources vary from year to year.
 This metric does not describe how easy it is for individuals, households, industries or government to access water.
 Lastly this metric gives a description of a whole country.
 So it does not accurately portray whether a country is experiencing water scarcity.
 For example, Canada and Brazil both have very high levels of available water supply.
 But they still face various water-related problems.
 Some tropical countries in Asia and Africa have low levels of freshwater resources.